Learning by Doing

 Through participation in outreach teams, service "plunge days," ministry groups and community agencies, you start to realize that not only do you give back to others, but others give back to you.
 The blessing travels in both directions.

-Each year, Messiah students collectively volunteer thousands of hours to community service--locally, nationally and globally.
-The Agape Center for Service and Learning provides opportunities for you in and out of the classroom and offers service-learning resources to all our faculty.
-More than 99% of the class of 2016 participated in some form of community service through the Agape Center during their time at Messiah.
+Each year, Messiah students collectively volunteer thousands of hours to community service—locally, nationally and globally.
+The Agape Center for Local and Global Engagement provides opportunities for you in and out of the classroom and offers service-learning resources to all our faculty.

 What may look like a quiet, suburban campus in central Pennsylvania is really six continents and 24 time zones.
 At Messiah, your college experience expands beyond our Mechanicsburg campus and reaches around the globe.
-You can choose to study or serve in one of 40+ different countries, strengthening the groundwork you've been laying at Messiah all along: how to hear differing perspectives and to weave new insights into a vision that is your own.
+You can choose to study or serve in countries around the world, strengthening the groundwork you've been laying at Messiah all along: how to hear differing perspectives and to weave new insights into a vision that is your own.

 Spend three weeks in Zambia studying health care in the developing world.
 Spend spring break serving with our sister community in Bolivia.
 Spend a semester in Italy honing your artistic skills.
 Go to the Middle East and discover a passion for tutoring children.
 Whether it's Germany, Australia, India or Costa Rica, you see yourself through the eyes of others and understand yourself in new ways.